 Connecting to Gmail

 After you have downloaded the driver, you can connect through a connection string in Sisense.
 The connection string is used to authenticate users who connect to the Gmail APIs.
-To obtain a connection string, you will need to register a Gmail app.
 Once you have connected to Gmail, you can import a variety of tables from the Gmail API

 This page describes how to download the Gmail driver and deploy it, how to connect to Gmail with a connection string, provides information about the Gmail data model, and more.

 - Downloading the Gmail JDBC Driver